YOUR DRIVING TEST

 Generally, it is expected that you will arrive at the test centre no more than 5 minutes before your appointed test time.
 This is to avoid congestion problems with vehicles returning from earlier tests.

 If you have any questions about the test, ask your instructor.

 At the Test Centre

 Once in the test centre waiting room, the examiner will come out and call your name.
-They will ask to see your theory test certificate and your driving licence.
-They will then shine an ultra violet light on your licence to check its authenticity.
+They will ask to see your driving licence.
+They will then shine an ultra-violet light on your licence to check its authenticity.

 You will then be asked to sign the top of the test marking form.
 This is so the examiner can compare the signature on the form with that on your driving licence.
 Also, you are confirming that the car you are using for your test is correctly insured for the purposes of the test and that you have lived in the UK for at least 180 days in the last twelve months.